JonhatanRH/JonhatanRH/README.md

 # Hi 👋 I'm Jonhatan

-##I am an innovative software deveper, I am passionate about playing and watching soccer matches, listening to music and I really enjoy learning new things.
+##I am an innovative software developer, I am passionate about playing and watching soccer matches, listening to music and I really enjoy learning new things.
 ✨JonhatanRH** ✨

 Here are some ideas to get you started: